 Digit Insurance is a tech-driven general insurance company, founded in 2016 by Kamesh Goyal and Prem Watsa’s Fairfax Holdings.
 The company offers customised policies on health, auto, travel, smartphones, commercial properties such as stores and holiday homes.
 It claims to have recorded a 31.9% growth between March 2020 to December 2020, with 20 Lakh Indians opting for its illness insurance product which offered protection against Covid-19 and seven vector-borne diseases including dengue, malaria and others

-Innovacer was one of the shining stars of the Indian startups ecosystem, and ended up becoming the first Indian healthtech unicorn.
+Innovaccer was one of the shining stars of the Indian startup ecosystem, and ended up becoming the first Indian healthtech unicorn.
 The company which develops solutions for western markets like the US, analyses healthcare data to provide actionable insights to healthcare providers, hospitals, insurance companies and other organisations and businesses.

 The product is used by several governments and private institutions to maintain medical records of more than 3.8 Mn patients and generates savings of $400 Mn for healthcare providers.
 The startup aims to take its current number of patient records to 100 Mn+ and reach out to 500,000 caregivers over the next five years.